depshad/insideAirbnb-London/README.md

 1.Instead of euclidean distance use a specilaized distance (vincenty, Haversine)

+2.Use zipcode,neighbourhood feature to cluster listings

-2.Try different imputation strategies and observe the effect on model's prediction error
+3.Try different imputation strategies and observe the effect on model's prediction error

-3.Tune other hyperparameters of RandomForest model
+4.Tune other hyperparameters of RandomForest model

-4.Use different regression models and compare the performance
+5.Use different regression models and compare the performance

-5.Calculate prediction intervals
+6.Calculate prediction intervals

-6.Createan ensemble of regression models
+7.Createan ensemble of regression models